 - Portable tasks on a job-site

-While you can make a track saw do a lot of what a table saw can do, the simple answer is the two are designed differently enough that they complement each other.
-Which, understanding these differences, is why my workshop has both.
+While you can make a track saw do much of what a table saw can do, the simple answer is that the two are designed differently enough to complement each other.
+Understanding these differences is why my workshop has both.

 Track Saw vs Table Saw for Ripping Boards